wceu/contributor-orientation-tool/src/README.txt

 This section describes how to install the plugin and get it working.

-1. Install the plugin trough WordpPress interface
+1. Install the plugin through the WordPress interface

 Or install it manually e.g.